cudail/snolf-rb2/README.md

 ## Changelog

 v2.22
-* Mulliganing out of minecarts no longer kills the player
+* Snofl can mulligan out of minecarts without dying
+* The mulligan hint is no longer displayed when Snolf is on any ridable object

 v2.21
 * Snolf can mulligan out of objects the player attaches to like rollout rocks or